-The Housing Authority provides subsidized housing for low-income persons who are elderly (62 years of age and older), near elderly individuals (persons 50-61 years of age and older) and adults with disabilities.
-View our properties that offer this type of housing on the Senior Housing page and Adult Disabled Housing pages.
+The Housing Authority provides subsidized housing for low-income persons who are elderly (62 years of age and older) or near elderly (persons 50-61 years of age and older) and adults with disabilities.
+View our properties that offer these types of housing on the Senior Housing page and Adult Disabled Housing pages.

 Household income cannot exceed limits established by the U.S. Department of Housing and Urban Development:

 (80% of Milwaukee County Median Income)

 2 Persons $53,650

 *Flat rent and maximum income limits are subject to change.

 The majority of our apartments are one-bedroom apartments; however, a few two-bedroom units are occasionally available for those households requiring a second bedroom.

 If you are on the waiting list and would like to update your information, please contact our Housing Intake Office at (414) 286-5678.

 HACM has a HUD-approved designated housing plan in effect at this time.
 A designated housing plan allows us to designate some of our locations for elderly occupancy and some locations for mixed occupancy of elderly and adults with disabilities.
 Applications received are all date and time stamped.
 Preference (or priority) on the list is given in this order: 1) elderly and persons with disabilities (equal preference); and 2) the near elderly (50-61 years of age).